Ta180m/Ladue-CS-Challenge-2.0/README.txt

 You have intercepted ten sets of confidential documents from a secret hacking group's Discord.
 Some of the documents are message logs, others are source code, and a few contain only some cryptic numbers or encrypted text.

+The THEME for this CS Challenge is data analysis.
+Get your data analysis tools (Python should be enough) ready!

 Rules:

 1. Teams of 2 people